EricZinda/Perplexity/docs/devcon/devcon0070SentenceForce.md

                         └ _large_a_1(e2,x3)
 ~~~

-You can see what *type* of phrase it is by looking at the [*properties* of that variable](devhowtoMRS#variable-properties).
+You can see what *type* of phrase it is by looking at the [*properties* of its variables](../mrscon/devhowto0010MRS#variable-properties).
 This is the first time we've had to inspect variable properties, so lets dig in there a bit.

 You can see that, next to each argument in the MRS, there is a list of properties surrounded by `[]`.
 It looks like this for the `e2` argument of `_large_a_1`: